 Strategically Invest Your Time

 Another way to increase the amount of good you do, is to be strategic in how you spend/invest your time and your career potential.
 This can involve volunteer work and/or maximizing your positive impact through the career you chose to pursue.
+The group High Impact Medicine is an organization specifically created to discuss how Medics can have highly impactful careers!
 The group, 80,000 Hours, is an organization dedicated to helping people use their careers to address the world's most pressing problems.
 We highly recommend spending some time on their website and checking out the links below.